dreger/audaciousfox.net/content/masthead.md

 Headlines and body copy are set in San Fransisco and [Charter](http://practicaltypography.com/charter.html) respectively.
 Previous typefaces: [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co., and [Concourse](http://practicaltypography.com/concourse.html) by Matthew Butterick.

 This site is hosted on [DigitalOcean](https://www.digitalocean.com), the domain is registered through [Hover](http://hover.com), and the SSL is provided by the wonderful [Let's Encrypt](https://letsencrypt.org/).
-I highly recommend any their services.
+I highly recommend any of their services.

 This site should look good in all modern web browsers; please let me know if it doesn't.